apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 perform basic authentication and will only grant access to those users which are in the admin ACL.

-If you want to change the port or the interface it binds on or perhaps even disable it altogether, then you should add a `web_admin` configuration element inside the `broker` element to change the default settings.
+If you want to disable the web the interface then you should remove the `web_admin` configuration element.

 For example:

 {pygmentize:: xml}
 <broker xmlns="http://activemq.apache.org/schema/activemq/apollo">